History of Jill Biden in Timeline

 September 2023: Jill Biden Contracts COVID-19 Again

-In October 2023, Jill Biden, along with the White House Gender Policy Council, hosted the first-ever “Girls Leading Change” celebration to recognize the impact young women are having on their communities.
+In October 2023, in honor of the International Day of the Girl Child, Jill Biden, along with the White House Gender Policy Council, hosted the first-ever "Girls Leading Change" celebration to recognize the profound impact young women are having on their communities across the United States.

-In November 2023, Jill Biden revealed that the Initiative on Women's Health Research grew out after a meeting with Maria Shriver, a women's health advocate and former California first lady.
+In November 2023, Jill Biden stated that the White House Initiative on Women's Health Research grew out of a meeting with Maria Shriver, a women's health advocate and former California first lady.

-By February 2024, Jill Biden often sought to shield her husband from excessively long appearances or making impromptu remarks due to concerns about his age and frailties.
+By February 2024, the subject of Joe Biden's age and associated frailties was a central topic of news coverage.
+Jill Biden often sought to shield her husband from excessively long appearances or making impromptu remarks.

-February 2024: White House Initiative on Women's Health Research Announced
+February 2024: Announces White House Initiative on Women's Health Research

-In February 2024, Jill Biden announced the White House Initiative on Women's Health Research, a $100 million federal funding for research and development into women's health.
+In February 2024, Jill Biden announced the White House Initiative on Women's Health Research, which provides $100 million in federal funding for research and development into women's health.
+The initiative is led by the First Lady and the White House Gender Policy Council, with funding from the Advanced Research Projects Agency for Health (ARPA-H).

-April 2024: Urging President Biden on Gaza War
+April 2024: Urging President Biden to Call for End to Gaza War

-In April 2024, it was reported that Jill Biden had been urging President Biden to call for an end to the Gaza war due to the high civilian death toll.
+In April 2024, it was reported that Jill Biden had been urging President Biden to call for an end to the Gaza war, lamenting the high civilian death toll.

 In July 2024, Jill Biden led the American delegation at the opening ceremony of the 2024 Summer Olympic Games in Paris, France.
 She also visited American athletes at an Olympic training center in Paris.

 On July 21, 2024, the withdrawal of Joe Biden from the 2024 United States presidential election was announced.
-Jill Biden had advocated for a sudden statement on a weekend to preserve his dignity.
-She subsequently thanked her husband's supporters and urged them to work for Kamala Harris.
+Jill Biden had advocated for a sudden announcement on a weekend to preserve his dignity.

 October 2024: Led American delegation to inauguration of Claudia Sheinbaum